Prep football: Rice Lake knocks off undefeated Medford with big second half to earn first win of the season

 The Rice Lake football team had enough of close games ending in losses.

-The Warriors came out of halftime with force to outscore undefeated Medford 27-6 on their way to a 27-6 nonconference victory on Friday night at Pug Lund field for Rice Lake's first win of the season.
-The Warriors had lost their last eight games dating back to last year and 14 of their previous 15.
+So the Warriors came out of halftime with force to outscore undefeated Medford 27-0 after the break on their way to a 27-6 nonconference victory on Friday night at Pug Lund field for Rice Lake's first win of the season.
+The Warriors (1-5) had lost their last eight games dating back to last year and 14 of their previous 15.

 "We were all preparing for this week because we knew we were in every single game," he said.
 "We knew this team was second overall in the state D3, and we had a mindset we needed to take them down, and we did that tonight."

-A 14-play, 82-yard drive by the Warriors gave them their first lead of the contest.
-Beginning with five minutes, 45 seconds to go in the third quarter, Andrew Farm pushed past the goal line from 1 yard out to put Rice Lake in front, following a Jaden Neaman kick, 13-6 with 11:18 left in the contest.
+A 14-play, 82-yard drive by the Warriors gave them their first lead of the contest early in the fourth quarter.
+Beginning the drive five minutes, 45 seconds to go in the third, Andrew Farm ended it by pushing past the goal line from 1 yard out to put Rice Lake in front 13-6 — following a Jaden Neaman kick — with 11:18 left in the contest.
 Rice Lake's drive was extended after Medford was called for a roughing the kicker on a punt facing a fourth-and-10 at the Warrior 33.
 The Warriors were carried by Farm, as the senior ran the ball six times on the drive after the penalty.

 Post a comment as